deepshikhadk1234/Public-API-Documentation/create customer.md

 # Create Customer

-The following API will create customer for the requesting office.
-Only registered clients have the access to create customers and demand.
+The API provided below enables the creation of customers for the requesting office.
+Access to create customers and demands is limited to the offices registered with our platform.

+Customer can be either a buyer or seller.

 ### Important fields:
 To create a customer/client for an existing office the following fields information are important.
 - `office`